keaising/im-select.nvim/README.md

 Switch Input Method automatically depends on Neovim's edit mode.

-Only works for macOS and Neovim.

-The old vim plugins (such as [im-select](https://github.com/daipeihust/im-select)) works weird on my Macbook, so I just create this im-select in pure lua, it works charmly!
+The old vim plugins (such as [im-select](https://github.com/daipeihust/im-select)) works weird on my Macbook, so I just create this im-select in pure lua for Neovim, it works charmly!

+Current version only works for Neovim on macOS.

+Linux support is welcome!

 ## 1. Install binary `im-select`